RisingLifeDE/types-redm/client/README.md

 # RedM Client Types

-This package contains "easy-to-use" types for redm.
+This package contains "easy-to-use" types for RedM.

 For example:
 ```js